-You can easily create a signed IPA for your Xamarin app with Bitrise.
-All you need to do is set the relevant inputs of our
+You can easily create a signed .ipa file for your Xamarin app with Bitrise.
+All you need to do is set the relevant inputs of our Xamarin Archive Step!

 Before setting up .ipa export, make sure that:

-- Your code signing files have been collected.
+- Your code signing files have been collected and uploaded to Bitrise.

 - You have the